-Component Catalog Number Description Other Information NeuroBlate System NB102 For use with Siemens, IMRIS, GE, or Philips MRI (see compatible models on page 9) atible models on page 9) Interface Platform n/a Resides behind the patient head during MR thermal imaging to manage the electronic connections for the Probe Driver and Laser Delivery Probe as well as the cooling connection.
-MRI Conditional (1.5T/3.0T) System Electronics Rack and Components $ \begin{array}{c} \text{ n/a} & \text{A rolling cabinet which resides in an} \\ \text{ equipment area adjacent to the MRI} \\ \text{ containing the system control} \\ \text{ computers, electronic hardware, laser} \\ \text{ light source and } \text{CO}2 \text{ cooling} \\ \text{ components.} \end{array} $ MR Unsafe Control Workstation containing Fusion-S Software n/a A system workstation which resides in the MRI control area and includes a laser foot pedal, keyboard, mouse and display for the graphic user interface MR Unsafe Driver (RPD) linear transl manipulatio the NB prod Interface Pla Lower profile Control device to manage linear translation and rotational manipulation of the Laser Probe during the NB procedure.
+Component Catalog Number Description Other Information NeuroBlate System NB102 For use with Siemens, IMRIS, GE, or Philips MRI MR thermal imaging to manage the electronic connections for the Properties of the Pr Resides behind the patient head during MR thermal imaging to manage the electronic connections for the Probe Driver and Laser Delivery Probe as well as the cooling connection.
+MRI Conditional (1.5T/3.0T) System Electronics Rack and Components A rolling cabinet which resides in an equipment area adjacent to the MRI containing the system control computers, electronic hardware, laser light source and CO 2 cooling components.
+MR Unsafe Control Workstation containing Fusion-S Software A system workstation which resides in the MRI control area and includes a laser foot pedal, keyboard, mouse and display for the graphic user interface MR Unsafe NeuroBlate Robotic Probe Driver (RPD) RPD-01 Lower profile 0 linear translati manipulation 0 the NB proced Lower profile Control device to manage linear translation and rotational manipulation of the Laser Probe during the NB procedure.
 Attaches to the Interface Platform and appropriate bone anchors.
 MRI Conditional (1.5T/3.0T) Sterile Single Use Only